|period:||Heian (ca. 1040 AD)|

 Dr. Homma Junji was of the opinion that the Tsuru-maru Kuninaga is the foremost masterwork of all Yamashiro swords in existence.
 In other words, that the greatest of all Yamashiro works is a Gojo.
 And in addition, Yamanaka writes in the Nihonto Newsletter that this work of the Gojo school is one of the five best swords in all existence.

 To understand the rarity of works like these, one need only to examine the NBTHK's Juyo Token index.
-All the smiths of Sanjo and Gojo schools combined account for 34 Juyo Token at the time of printing.
-Consider that a good Shinto smith like Omi Daijo Tadahiro or Nidai Echigo no Kami Kanesada by themselves have achieved around 80 Juto each, and understanding that it is not for lack of quality that these Ko Kyo pieces are not Juyo, but that they simply do not exist in large quantities.
+All the smiths of Sanjo and Gojo schools combined account for and 17, and 16 Juyo Token respectively at the time of writing.
+Consider that a good Shinto smith like Omi Daijo Tadahiro or Nidai Echigo no Kami Kanesada by themselves have achieved 140 and 80 Juyo each.
+It is not for lack of quality that these Ko Kyo pieces are not Juyo, but that they simply do not exist in large quantities.

 Both Kanenaga and Kuninaga are highly rated swordsmiths.
 Kanenaga is Sai-jo saku in Fujishiro, and 2000 man yen in the Toko Taikan (20 million yen for an excellent condition daito), while Kuninaga is considered Jo-jo Saku, but also 2000 man yen.